BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Additionally, detection of the first speech moment in the scene is implemented to avoid a situation where the narrator overlaps with the speech of some other character from that scene.

 ### Project Structure
+General procject structure can be defined as follows:

-Each stage was implemented as a class.\
+- Each stage was implemented as a class.
+- Each class has defined its own interface (located in *...Interface.py* files).
-Interface classes (located in *...Interface.py* files) define methods that are expected to exist in developed classes.
+- Interface helps to define that are expected in particular stage.

-> TODO: jak sie nazywaja te klasy ktore nie sa abstrakcyjne (interfejsami) tylko juz robocze.

 ![Alt text](doc/img/Dataflow_Stages_Interfaces.png "Movie Processing Stages with interfaces")